The Bone Season: Television adaptation

 Television rights to The Bone Season were acquired by Rainmaker Content in 2021, with an eight-part miniseries planned.

 In November 2025, Samantha Shannon confirmed on social media that the rights had been returned to her and no adaptation was currently in the works.

 Series

-Prequel novella, The Pale Dreamer, was released as an e-book in 2016.
 The second installment, The Mime Order was released on 27 January 2015.
-The third installment, The Song Rising was released on 7 March 2017.
-In 2020 Shannon released an additional e-book novella, The Dawn Chorus, set between the third and fourth novels.
-The fourth installment, The Mask Falling, was released 26 January 2021.
+A prequel novella, The Pale Dreamer, was released as an e-book in 2016.
+The third installment, The Song Rising, was released on 7 March 2017.

-In April 2021 Shannon confirmed that work was underway on an untitled fifth installment, with publication expected in 2024.
-The completed series is expected to have a total of seven novels, with the sixth installment expected to be published in 2026.
+In 2020, Shannon released an additional e-book novella, The Dawn Chorus, set between the third and fourth novels.
+The fourth installment, The Mask Falling, was released 26 January 2021, and the fifth, The Dark Mirror, in February 2025.
+The completed series is expected to have a total of seven novels, with the sixth and penultimate installment, The Moth Reborn, expected to be published in 2026.

-Supplementary work On the Merits of Unnaturalness, being an extraordinary treatise upon the Seven Orders of Clairvoyance, was published in 2016.
+Supplementary work On the Merits of Unnaturalness, a pamphlet mentioned in-universe, was published in 2016.